-Maximal-ratio and selection diversity require one sity with a single receive antenna (as on a handset) complete receiver per branch (and for maximal-ratio also an adaptive co-phasing and combining processor).
+Maximal-ratio and selection diversity require one complete receiver per branch (and for maximal-ratio also an adaptive co-phasing and combining processor).

 A simpler approach, "switching" diversity, uses a switch to connect the various branches to one receiver in sequence.
 The receiver waits until the signal fades below a certain threshold, then switches to the next branch.
 This approach is much less expensive: only an RF antenna switch is required.